 November 28, 2017: 9 a.m.
 Human Services Funding Application Orientation Workshop

-This workshop will provide an overview of the application, process, and submittal requirements, for Human Services Funding.
-Although there are different applications for CDBG and HOME, the basic information is the same, so potential CDBG/HOME applicants are encouraged to attend.
+This workshop will provided an overview of the application, process, and submittal requirements, for Human Services Funding.
+Although there are different applications for CDBG and HOME, the basic information is the same, so potential CDBG/HOME applicants were encouraged to attend.

 December 5, 2017: 9 a.m.
 Application Q & A